Inclusive homes and communities

 Why is this outcome area important?

-Having the option of an affordable, appropriate, and long-term place to live in a community that is accessible and inclusive is central to how people with disability live, work and socialise (Australia’s Disability Strategy 2021–2031).
-Ensuring that public buildings and facilities, and public transport, are accessible to people with disability is crucial to an inclusive society.
-With services increasingly online across all aspects of life, access to technology and accessibility of online services is also crucial for people with disability to be digitally included.
+Affordable, appropriate, and secure housing in an accessible, inclusive community is central to how people with disability live, work and socialise (Australia’s Disability Strategy 2021–2031).
+Ensuring that public buildings, facilities, and transport are accessible to people with disability is crucial to an inclusive society.
+Access to online services and technology further support the inclusion of people with disability.

 What are the policy priorities?